 Renminbi is not freely convertible at present.
-The government of the PRC (the "PRC Government") continues to regulate conversion between the Renminbi and foreign currencies, including the Hong Kong dollar and the U.S. dollar, despite significant reduction over the years by the PRC Government of control over routine foreign exchange transactions under current accounts.
-Currently, participating banks in Singapore, Hong Kong and Taiwan have been permitted to engage in the settlement of Renminbi trade transactions.
-This represents a current account activity.
+The government of the PRC (the "PRC Government") continues to regulate conversion between the Renminbi and foreign currencies, including the Hong Kong dollar, despite significant reduction over the years by the PRC Government of control over trade transactions involving import and export of goods and services, as well as other frequent routine foreign exchange transactions.
+These transactions are known as current account items.
+Currently, participating banks in Hong Kong and a number of other jurisdictions (the

+"Applicable Jurisdictions") have been permitted to engage in the settlement of current account trade transactions in Renminbi.

 PRC regulation on the remittance of Renminbi into the PRC for settlement of capital account items is developing gradually.
-Generally, remittance of Renminbi by foreign investors into the PRC for capital account purposes such as shareholders' loans or capital contributions is only permitted upon obtaining specific approvals from the relevant authorities on a case-by-case basis and subject to a strict monitoring system.
+Generally, remittance of Renminbi by foreign investors into the PRC for the purposes of capital account items, such as capital contributions, or completing specific registrations or filings with, the relevant authorities on a case-by-case basis and is subject to a strict monitoring system.
+Regulations in the PRC on the remittance of Renminbi into the PRC for settlement of capital account items are developing gradually.